-- P. To take such actions as are necessary to achieve the purposes and objectives of the Cherokee Nation employment rights program established in this Title. - Q. To publish a listing of certified "Indian-owned economic enterprises." - R. To review and propose changes to this Title and related regulations as necessary. - S. To hold hearings in accordance with this chapter. - T. To register and keep file of complaints concerning certified.
-Indian-owned economic enterprises and with individuals and companies doing business with the Cherokee Nation. - U. To assess an employment rights fee of one-half (1/2) of one percent (1%) on all covered contracts. - V. To issue and assess fees for Work Permits which must be obtained for all non-Indian employees of a covered employer. - 1.
-Any employer, as defined in this act shall be required to pay a fee of not less than Twenty-five dollars per employee per day for non-Indian employees hired for the project - 2.
-Each such employer shall be required to submit a core crew list to the TERO - 3.
-Once the core crew list is submitted the TERO will confirm the essential employees the vendor has listed. - 4.
-If the TERO has identified Indians that can be used for non-Indian Employees it shall require the employer to place the qualified Indians - 5.
-The TERO is also authorized to administer other fees and penalties as provided in this act.
+- TR.S To register and keep file of records and complaints concerning certified.
+Indian-owned economic enterprises and with individuals and companies doing business with the Cherokee Nation. - US.T To assess an employment rights fee of one-half (1/2) of one percent (1%) on all covered contracts-, which shall mean any contract executed by a contractor as defined in Title 40§1004. - VT.U To issue and assess fees for Work Permits which must be obtained for all non-Indian employees of a covered an employer. who are not considered a core crew member. - Any employer, as defined in this act shall be required to pay a fee of not less than Twenty-five dollars per employee per day for non-Indian employees hired for the a Pproject or hired after the effective date of Legislative Act 30-12 if the Employer is the Cherokee Nation or its entities. - 2.
+Each such employer shall be required to submit a core crew list to the TERO. - 3.
+Once the core crew list is submitted the TERO will confirm the essential e mployees core crew members the vendor has listed and those employees shall be not be exempt from the requirement to obtain a Work Permit and but no fee will be due for the core crew employees. - 4.
+If the TERO has identified Indians that can be used for non-Indian Employees it shall require the employer to place the qualified Indians submit the name to the Employer for consideration of replacement of the non-Indian Employees.
+Failure to hire the qualified Indians submitted by TERO will result in termination of the Employer's contract with the Cherokee Nation or its entities. - 5.
+The TERO is also authorized to administer other fees and penalties as provided in this act. - 6.
+An Employer is exempt from the assessment of a fee or penalties as provided in this Act if the Employer can prove to the TERO that the Employer followed the preferences under this Act through posting of a job announcement twice, Employer submits job descriptions to TERO for qualified Indians, and through proof that no Indian applicant was qualified or no Indian applied.